RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 - <a href="https://github.com/semiosis">Semiosis</a> is a free and open-source curation of prompts for OpenAI's GPT-3/Codex, EleutherAI's GPT-j, AlephAlpha's World Model and other language models.<br>

 <b>Collaboration:</b> <br>
 If you're a social enterprise, researcher, organization, student, or academic helping female victims of abuse, coercive control, domestic abuse, bots, harassment, or hostile environments - we welcome partnership with you.
-We can help create Social Network Analysis, Data Analysis, machine learning, Natural Language Processing, artificial intelligence, anti-abuse and rescue projects, timelines, data science labeling, OSINT, knowledge graphs, and monitoring systems to help other victims and their lives.
+We can help with Social Network Analysis, Data Analysis, machine learning, Natural Language Processing, artificial intelligence, anti-abuse and rescue projects, timelines, data science labeling, OSINT, knowledge graphs, simulations, and monitoring systems to help other victims and their lives.
 <br><br>Since this data is high volume about domestic abuse and gender, with an actress and film industry element, it's highly relevant for classification and data science projects on those topics.
 <br><i>Please contact us for data and code.</i>
 <br><br>